 Q: When should an athlete reach out to a college coach?
 A: While it is never too early to reach out to college coaches and get on their radar, the most critical time is typically the junior year.
 I have found it is best to connect with coaches when you have some information to report and they are able to accurately assess whether you would be a good fit on their team or not.
-This comes in the form of having a complete rugby resume, test scores and experience playing on a Varsity or U18 level team (it’s hard to determine what your talent level is if you have only played U14).
+This comes in the form of having a complete rugby resume, test scores, and experience playing on a Varsity or U18 level team (it’s hard to determine what your talent level is if you have only played U14).
 I find the best responses come when the first contact is made by the student and not a parent.
 A student can always reach out early on to build a relationship early, especially if it is a college the student already knows he or she is very interested in.

 Special note: I have noticed that many college programs’ websites are not up to date and it can be difficult to locate a contact person.
 The quickest way I have gotten through to a team is by using their social media pages (e.g. Facebook, Instagram).
-Send a Private Message to them or post on their wall for a quick response.
+Send a Private Message to them or post it on their wall for a quick response.

 Q: How do you know if your test scores are “good enough”?
-If I scored a 27 on my ACT, do I have to retake it this fall?
-(Rising Senior)
+If I scored a 27 on my ACT, do I have to retake it?

 A: In the current Test-Optional/Test Blind landscape, it all depends on your top college choices.
-If your top choices include very selective schools like Dartmouth College, UCLA, Rice University, etc. a 27 is probably going to be too low and I would advise you to re-take your test this fall.
-However, if your top choices are colleges like Oregon State, CU Boulder, Kutztown University etc., a 27 is most likely just fine.
+I would only worry about re-taking and/or submitting a score IF your scores are relatively close to what the typical admitted student has scored in the past.
 Of course, my assessment here is assuming your GPA is also in line with what these colleges typically admit.
 A great resource to see your chances of admission is CollegeNiche.
 For example, you can take a quick look at CU Boulder and see that if you had a 3.5 GPA and your 27, you will most likely be accepted.
 I would not re-take it unless you can also commit to proper prep to increase your score or else you're just wasting your time.

 Q: My child took 3 APs last year and it really stressed him out.
-He wound up getting 2 B’s and 1 C in those courses, his grades in his other classes also took a nose dive, and he became overwhelmed and excessively stressed out.
+He wound up getting 2 B’s and 1 C in those courses, his grades in his other classes also took a nosedive, and he became overwhelmed and excessively stressed out.
 I feel like he should take some APs off his plate for next year, but he is adamant this would it hurt his chances of admission at his top schools.
 Please help!
-(Parent of Rising Senior)
+(Parent of Junior)

-Q: What are the main factors you think are most important to finding a “best fit” college?
+Q: What are the main factors you think are most important to look for in a “best fit” college?
 My daughter is struggling to research colleges because it is very overwhelming to look at the hundreds of colleges out there – her current list seems to be a random list of colleges mainly made up of where friends are thinking of going, but doesn’t seem to make any sense.
 Any advice is appreciated!
-(Parent of Rising Junior)
+(Parent of Junior)

-A: There are obviously tons of factors to consider, but the main 4 that are critical to consider are: Location, Size, Academic Program and Cost.
+A: There are obviously tons of factors to consider, but the main 4 that are critical to consider are: Location, Size, Academic Program, and Cost.
 Notice, rugby program isn’t one of my top factors.
 We all know playing rugby is a big element, but of course, it is very possible that your child could get injured and not be able to play.
 Therefore, the other pieces are more important for me in finding the right college or university.
 Has your child visited any colleges?
 If so, I would ask her what she liked about those colleges, in terms of the 4 factors above.
 You will quickly be able to tell which colleges she would also like, or dislike.
-For example, if you were to tell me she loved University of Texas, Austin, but hated Southern Methodist University, she may be leaning more towards large, comprehensive public colleges over smaller/private institutions.
+For example, if you were to tell me she loved the University of Texas, Austin, but hated Southern Methodist University, she may be leaning more towards large, comprehensive public colleges over smaller/private institutions.
 Cost may also be a factor in comparing those two colleges.
 Once you have at least a small outline of the features she is looking for (e.g. Texas, Large, Business Program, $22,000 cost of attendance for resident), this will help you do more college search.
 I would recommend using CollegeNiche’s College Search Engine.
 Good luck!
 Q: My son has been invited to play on an All-Star team this year.
 How important is this for college recruitment?